Haft Peykar: Editions and translations

-A critical edition of the Haft Peykar was produced by Helmut Ritter and Jan Rypka (Prague, printed Istanbul, 1934) on the basis of fifteen manuscripts of Khamsa and the Bombay lithograph.
+A critical edition of the Haft Peykar was produced by Hellmut Ritter and Jan Rypka (Prague, printed Istanbul, 1934) on the basis of fifteen manuscripts of Khamsa and the Bombay lithograph.
 There is also an uncritical edition by Wahid Dastgerdi (Tehran, 1936 and reprints) and an edition by Barat Zanjani (Tehran, 1994).
 More recently, the poem was re-edited by the Azerbaijani scholar T. A. Maharramov (Moscow, 1987).

 A poetic German translation of a passage from the poem named Bahram Gur and Russian princess by orientalist Franz Erdmann was published in 1832 in Kazan.

-There are three complete translations in western European languages from original Persian language.
+There are three complete translations in western European languages from the original Persian language.
 First, in 1924 Charles Edward Wilson translated the poem to English in two volumes with extensive notes.
-Second, Alessandro Bausani in 1967 translated it to Italian.
-Finally, there is an English version by Julie Scott Meisami published in 1967.
-There is also an English metatranslation by E. Mattin and G. Hill (Oxford, 1976).
-A partial translation was also made by Rudolf Gelpke in German prose (Zurich, 1959).
+Wilson's translation was a literal translation and contained certain errors and omissions.
+Second, Alessandro Bausani in 1967 translated it into Italian.
+Finally, there is an English version by Julie Scott Meisami, published in 1967.
+This translation was a rhymed version that included explanations to help the readers understand the more hidden and allusive meanings of the text.
+This English translation was very popular.
+A partial translation was also made by Rudolf Gelpke in German prose (Zurich, 1959), which was later rendered into English by E. Mattin and G. Hill (Oxford, 1976).
 There is a complete poetic translation in Azerbaijani by Məmməd Rahim (Baku, 1946).
 There are three complete translations in Russian: a poetic translation by Ryurik Ivnev (Baku, 1947), a poetic translation by Vladimir Derzhavin (Moscow, 1959), and a prose translation by Rustam Aliyev (Baku, 1983).